Dodecahedrane/DevOpsNotes/Cloud/AWS/Deploying Test Application In AWS.md

 sudo -E npm install
 sudo npm install express

+# this wasnt needed on azure but is on aws??????
+sudo node seeds/seed.js

 # stop existing pm2 app process if it is already running
 # this will error if it isnt running, but it doesnt cause an issue
 # and allows for the rerunning of the script if required